conveyal/analysis-ui/docs/prepare-inputs/index.md

 ## Finalizing network bundle creation

-After you have specified a name for the network bundle,OSM data to re-use or upload, and GTFS feeds to re-use or, click the create button to confirm.
+After you have specified a name for the network bundle, OSM data to re-use or upload, and GTFS feeds to re-use or, click the create button to confirm.
 You will need to wait a few minutes for Conveyal to process these data.

 ## Creating a Project